When Can you Return to your Sport After an ACL Repair?

 - Ground reaction force was 20% higher

-- Female athletes – 4-5 x more likely to tear and ACL compared to their male counterpart.
+- Female athletes – 4-5 x more likely to tear an ACL compared to their male counterparts.

-Prior to returning to sport, most athletes should undergo functional testing, but do these tests, done under optimal circumstances, tell the full story or are we missing something?
+Prior to returning to the sport, most athletes should undergo functional testing, but do these tests, done under optimal circumstances, tell the full story, or are we missing something?
 Often times fatigue is overlooked in the lower extremity injury which can lead to the following: